 The Plaintiff’s Motion For Preliminary Approval of Class Settlement is included on the enclosed CD as Exhibit 03.
 The Plaintiff’s Memorandum in Support of Motion For Preliminary Approval of Class Settlement is included on the enclosed CD as Exhibit 04.
-The Declarations of Kristi C. Kelly, Leonard A. Bennett, and Michael A. Caddell are included on the enclosed CD as Exhibit 05, Exhibit 06, and Exhibit 07, respectively.
-The Notice Regarding Proposed Preliminary Approval Order and Class Notice, the Proposed Preliminary Approval Order, and the Proposed Class Notice are included on the enclosed CD as Exhibit 08, Exhibit 09, and Exhibit 10, respectively.
+The Declarations of Kristi C. Kelly, Leonard A. Bennett, and Michael A. Caddell are included on the enclosed CD as Exhibits 05, 06, and 07.
+The Notice Regarding Proposed Preliminary Approval Order and Class Notice, the Proposed Preliminary Approval Order, and the Proposed Class Notice are included on the enclosed CD as Exhibits 08, 09, and 10.

 On May 21, 2024, the Stipulation and Agreement of Settlement was filed with the Court and is included on the enclosed CD as Exhibit 11.